History class making you think the past is dusty and dull? Make history come alive with a little help from the historical fiction reading lists!

 Felicity is invited to a dancing lesson at the Governor's Palace, the most wonderful honor she can imagine.
 Mother promises to make a beautiful new gown for her.
 As the splendid event draws near, Mother becomes dreadfully ill.
 Felicity spends all her days caring for her, sadly accepting that there will be no new gown and no chance to go to the Palace.
 No chance, that is, until a glorious surprise reminds her that Christmastide is a time when hopes and dreams do come true.

-Look to the Hills: The Diary of Lozette Moreau, a French Slave Girl, New York Colony 1763 by Patricia McKissack
+Look to the Hills: The Diary of Lozette Moreau, a French Slave Girl, New York Colony 1763 by Patricia and Fredrick McKissack

 Lozette, or Zettie, is an orphaned slave girl who arrives with her French masters in New York Colony at the end of the French-Indian War.
 There, she must reconsider her loyalties when she is confronted with new landscapes, new conditions and new conflicts.